CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - Future Additions Queue
 - Prompt Source where relevant

+Change-safe architecture rule:
+- new features should be attachable as isolated modules or subfeatures instead of requiring broad rewrites
+- removable or optional features should be disableable without breaking entitlement, payment, delivery, audit, or admin control flows
+- shared contracts should remain stable even when optional modules are added later
+- avoid hard dependency chains where one non-critical feature can break the whole system
+- prefer configuration-driven enable/disable behavior for optional features where safe

+Purpose:
+- reduce breakage during future changes
+- keep implementation extensible
+- support gradual rollout without destabilizing core operations

 ### B.10 Source Alignment Rule
 When a shared business rule changes, keep both the Master Instruction Source and Master Implementation Plan aligned.

 ### B.11 Legacy Migration and Target DB Rule
 When migrating from a live legacy MovieVirus VPS to a new VPS, treat the old VPS as a temporary entitlement source until cutover is validated.

 Prefer PostgreSQL as the target database.

 Reverse-engineer first, normalize second, migrate third.

+Preserve:
+- active subscriptions
+- payment history
-Preserve active subscriptions, payment history, and media delivery references where valid, but do not carry insecure legacy patterns such as plaintext token storage into the new system.
+- media delivery references where valid

+Do not carry insecure legacy patterns such as plaintext token storage into the new system.

+Portability rules:
+- deployment must remain environment-driven, not server-name-driven
+- backups, restore steps, and environment configuration must be treated as first-class operational requirements
+- the system should be restartable on another VPS without redesigning core logic
+- storage paths, bot credentials, API base URLs, and runtime secrets must be externalized from application logic
+- migration/export/import readiness should be preserved during normal development, not added only during emergencies

+Purpose:
+- keep migration predictable
+- reduce owner dependency on one VPS
+- make relocation and disaster recovery operationally manageable

 ### B.12 VPS Naming and Environment Abstraction Rule
 - Terms such as "VPS-1" and "VPS-2" are human-friendly labels used by the system owner for operational clarity only.